isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1988.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Automatic Shrink Wrap Packaging Machine

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Wholesale Trade for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-Specifications:
-- Able to pack products in round or odd shapes.
-- Must be able to run shrinking polyolefin films.
-- Min. output capacity of 15 metres per minute.
-- Handles product dimensions of 80mm (L) x 60mm (W) x 20mm (H) and above.
-- Installation and maintenance costs are not supported.
+General Wholesale Trade Equipment

 ### Contact Information
 N.A.